awslabs/kinesis-aggregation/node/README.md

 ## Installation

-The Node.js record aggregation/deaggregation modules are available on NPM as [aws-kpl-agg](https://www.npmjs.com/package/aws-kpl-agg).
-To get started, include the `aws-kpl-agg` module from npm into your new or existing NodeJS application:
+The Node.js record aggregation/deaggregation modules are available on NPM as [aws-kinesis-agg](https://www.npmjs.com/package/aws-kinesis-agg).
+To get started, include the `aws-kinesis-agg` module from npm into your new or existing NodeJS application:

 ```
-var agg = require('aws-kpl-agg');
+var agg = require('aws-kinesis-agg');
 ```

 ## Record Aggregation